Bachelor of Arts in Theatre - Sound for the Performing Arts

 For more information about the Sound for the Performing Arts major contact:

-Professor of Theatre, Sound Design; Head of Design & Technology: Richard K. Thomas
+Professor of Theatre, Sound Design: Richard K. Thomas

 Visit the Purdue Admissions page to apply.